apple and text book illustration

 graduation cap and diploma

-It is estimated that half of working voice teachers have no college degree, and only one-third have an advanced degree in music.
+It is estimated that half of working voice teachers have no college degree, and only one-third have an advanced degree in music, indicating a limited number of academic experiences.

-I know many successful singing teachers who do not have formal training or a degree in voice or music education.
-I take nothing away from the skills and discipline you receive with a music degree, but it is not a prerequisite for becoming a singing teacher in private practice.
-However, a degree will likely be necessary to work in a public school or at the university level.
+I know many successful singing teachers who do not have formal training or a credential in voice or music education.
+I take nothing away from the skills and discipline you receive with a music-study diploma, but it is not a prerequisite for becoming a singing teacher in private practice.
+However, this certification will likely be necessary to get a job in a public school or at the university level.

 What Skills Should I Already Have?